This site requires a more recent version of Adobe Flash Player to function properly.

 Revenue per Smokable Product: We currently estimate revenue per smokable product unit to increase by 3% over the course of the Trefis forecast period, which would suffice to offset the current cigarettes industry volume decline.
 However, it is also possible that the annual increase in revenue per cigarette is lower than expected due to lower room for higher pricing.
 A 0.4% annual rate of increase would imply a 10% downside to the Trefis price estimate.

-Cigarettes is the most valuable division of Altria Group with over 71% contribution to its stock value.
-Philip Morris USA occupies more than 49% retail share in the US cigarettes market.
-It sold more the 135 billion cigarettes in 2011, with Marlboro being the most popular cigarette brand occupying a giant retail share of 42% by itself.
+Cigarettes is the most valuable division of Altria Group with about 65% contribution to its stock value.
+Philip Morris USA occupies more than 50% retail share in the US cigarettes market.
+It sold more the 129 billion cigarettes in 2013, with Marlboro being the most popular cigarette brand occupying a giant retail share of 42% by itself.
+This increased by 0.1 share point in 2014, although the number of cigarettes sold by Philip Morris USA decreased to 125 billion.
+This is on account of the gradual decline in the overall cigarette market in the U.S.

 Growth in smokeless tobacco products

-Smokeless products is a high growth niche segment of tobacco products in the US and is projected to grow at an annual rate of around 3% over the next few years.
-Altria currently occupies more than 55% of the market share in the US in terms of volume of sales with its leading smokeless tobacco brands which include Copenhagen, Skoal and Red Seal.
+Smokeless products is a high growth niche segment of tobacco products in the US and is projected to grow at an annual rate of around 5% over the next few years.
+Altria currently occupies more than 55% of the market share in the US in terms of volume of sales with its leading smokeless tobacco brands which include Copenhagen, Skoal, and Red Seal.

 Declining tobacco consumption